 Are there any other factors to consider?

-Whilst ineffective teeth cleaning is the number cause of gum disease, other possible causes of gum
+Whilst ineffective teeth cleaning is the number cause of gum disease, other possible causes of gum infections are:

 Gum abscesses & Gum boils